Frequently Asked Questions

 When can a student begin working?

-A student who has had a previous campus job and has completed the required HR paperwork can begin working immediately upon accepting the job offer.
+A student who has had a previous campus job and has completed the required HR paperwork can begin working according to their approved start date.
 A student who has never worked before on campus must stop by the Human Resources Office to complete the Federal I-9 paperwork.

 How do I know if a student has worked before on campus?